Best yoghurt in the UK reviewed

 Tesco high protein yoghurt

-Tesco high protein yoghurt is a great choice if want to focus on getting good macros - very high protein, very low fat - while still getting a decent taste.
+Tesco high protein yoghurt is a great choice if want to focus on getting good macros - very high protein, very low fat - while still getting a decent taste (which unfortunately is not common with this type of yoghurt).

 This yoghurt is very natural containing only milk (likely skim milk) and live cultures.